Sky or Virgin Media: which is better?

 Sky Broadband is much more widely available, but they too appear to be losing enthusiasm for supplying Sky TV customers who aren't on their main broadband network.
 Their out of area package, Sky Connect, is no longer available to buy online.

 This offered an unlimited up to 8Mb connection for £17 a month - considerably more expensive than their main deals and slower than the minimum Ofcom say is needed for the average home, as well as being subject to constant traffic management.

 Anyone who's not sure whether they're in the main pricing area for Sky or Virgin should check with our postcode search.

-Sky and Virgin both offer free HD-ready set top boxes with their deals, as well as better quality hardware for an additional cost.
+Sky and Virgin both offer HD-ready set top boxes with their deals, with a choice of hardware.